job-streamer/job-streamer-docs/src/content/get-started-developer.md

 status=publish
 ~~~~~~

-# Quick start for contributers
+# Getting Started for contributers
 Developers of JobStreamer can develop it efficiently by using Clojure REPL.

 ## Start REPL